zach-rains/MotorVehicleThefts/README.md

 # MotorVehicleThefts
-An analysis of mototr cehicle thefts in New Zealand.
+An analysis of mototr vehicle thefts in New Zealand.